BestTimesToVisit.com Logo

 transport

-Embrace Wellington's walkability!
-The city centre is compact, and most major attractions are within easy reach on foot.
-For longer distances, the Metlink app is your best friend for navigating the local bus and ferry network – grab a Snapper card for easy tap-on, tap-off payments and cheaper fares.
+Embrace Wellington's walkability and the 'Metlink' app.
+The city centre is compact, and many attractions are within easy strolling distance.
+For longer hops, the Metlink app is your best friend for navigating the bus and train network – it shows real-time arrivals and helps you plan your journey efficiently.

 food